khusanboyIbragimov/burger/README.md

 Your app will store every burger in a database, whether devoured or not.

-*This app is similar to the burger app, but it has been sequelized

-## Technologies Used
+### Technologies Used

 HTML, Bootstrap & CSS for the layout
 Node.js
-Modules: express, body-parser, path
+Modules: express, body-parser
-MySQL/Sequelize
-Handlebars

-## Code Explaination
+### Code Explaination

 Used HTML/ bootstrap/ CSS for layout
-MySQL to store burger data from user, and Sequelize to communicate with database Node.js to route data in app
+MySQL to store burger data from user to communicate with database Node.js to route data in app
 Handlebars to generate HTML